atomone-hub/genesis/CONSTITUTION.md

 **ICS2A** includes all protocols of ICS2 where the stake is entirely managed by the AtomOne Hub (in the form of ATOMs or other derivatives).

-**ICS2B** includes all protocols of ICS2 where the stake is entirely managed by the logic of the other chain.
+**ICS2B** includes all protocols of ICS2 where stake is entirely managed by the logic of the other chain.

 **Auto-staking** is staking across all current validators in proportion to their